Streaming In A Galaxy Far Away

 However, the ride to get there is fantastic and certainly worth its weight in gold alone.

-So there we have it, our 10 TV show picks to keep you busy while you eagerly await the second season of Away.
+So there we have it, our 10 TV show picks to keep you busy after watching Away.

 What do you think of our picks?
 Do you agree?
 Are there any notable omissions?
 Let us know in the comments below!